Realty Bites

 When plumbing problems go very wrong

 Lest you wonder what could possibly happen, improperly disposed cooking grease was to blame for the infamous Queens "fatberg" of 2017 that resulted in major sewer backups.
-On that note, the city’s Department of Environmental Protection says the proper way to deal with cooking grease is to put it in a sealed, non-recyclable container (like a take-out container) with your regular garbage.
+On that note, the city’s Department of Environmental Protection says the correct way to deal with cooking grease is to put it in a sealed container (like what yogurt comes in, or take-out soup) with your regular garbage.
 The DEP also says you should use paper towels to wipe any residual grease or oil from your dishes, pots, and pans before washing them.

 Most leases don't contain any language for this situation, though Frisch has been noticing an uptick over the past few years for maintenance in general—the higher the rent, the greater the expectation that things will be fixed fast and at no cost.